hubmapconsortium/ccf-validation-tools/docs/Skin/change_suggestions.md

 **2 - vasculature of integument &rarr; endothelial cell**

 'endothelial cell' is too broad.
-A compund term would be the best solution, otherwise a new term is required.
+A compound term would be the best solution, otherwise a new term is required.

 **3 - hypodermis &rarr; B cell**

 For immune system no action is planned yet.
-Compund terms can be a solution.
+Compound terms can be a solution.

 **4 - stratum granulosum of epidermis &rarr; keratinocyte**